lojban/lbcs/README-Installation.txt

                     pg_wal/...
                     backups/
                         db_backup.20201008.psql.tgz
+        services/
+            bots/
+                config <-- used to generate systemd service files that don't start a container (i.e. to run things in another container)

 The ./build_image.sh script runs "podman build" in the context of the main directory, so you can use any file under the main directory